kognifai/Galore/SDK-documentation/Troubleshooting.md

    The Docker starts every time when you start or restart your computer.

 ### 2) When SDK doesn't work but the Docker is running with no issues
-If your Docker is running and still issues persist with Galore Dev Stack SDK, do the following steps:
+If your Docker is running and still issues persist with Galore Dev Stack SDK then do the following steps:
    -	Start Docker container
    -	Start or restart Galore services